-We will then take you around the local area and show you the important sites and landmarks including internet cafes, the post office, where to change money, and how to get to each place from your accommodation.
-We will also show you where other volunteers live and you will have the opportunity to meet some of them.
+You will then be taken around the town of Arusha or Dar es Salaam and shown important sites and landmarks including internet cafes, the post office, where to change money, and how to get to each place from your host family.
+You will also be shown where other volunteers live and get the opportunity to meet some of them.

 The majority of our volunteers stay with host families.
 However, a few volunteers stay at the orphanage or center where they work.
 Tanzanian people are known for their hospitality and you will experience this first hand when you meet your family.
 The houses are spacious and usually have a garden or outside terrace where you can relax and enjoy the breathtaking scenery.
 You will get an authentic Tanzanian home-stay experience.
 Host families speak Kiswahili and some English.
 The children in the host families are always eager to teach the volunteers Kiswahili and practice their English.
 Vegetarians can easily be catered for.

-Both the offices in Arusha and Dar es Salaam are spacious.
-They have work areas for our staff and also workshop rooms where doctors and teachers come and talk to the volunteers on a regular basis.
+Both the offices in Arusha and Dar es Salaam are spacious and not only have work areas for our members of staff but also workshop rooms where doctors and teachers come and talk to the volunteers on a regular basis.
 There is equipment in both offices for the volunteers including materials, books, and medical equipment.
 Finally there is also a room for the volunteers with comfortable chairs, a water cooler, and local newspapers and books to read.

 Tanzania has two main seasons.
 Summer (dry season) occurs from June to November and winter (wet season) takes place from December to May.
 In the northern and eastern regions of the country (where Projects Abroad is based), the rainfall is bimodal, with two rainy seasons.
 The 'short rains' or Vuli last from October to December, and the 'long rains' or Masika last from March to May.
 Volunteers should bring a jersey and jacket with them as it can get chilly.